Affiliate disclosure: PCBuildRanked earns a commission on qualifying Amazon purchases. Prices are current as of May 2026.

 Corsair RM850e (2025) 850W ATX 3.1

-850W at 80 Plus Gold efficiency handles the 9800X3D (120W) and RTX 5070 Ti (320W OC) plus board, RAM, and storage overhead — approximately 500-530W total gaming load — with roughly 40% headroom to the PSU’s rated capacity.
-The Zero RPM fan mode keeps the unit silent during gaming at load levels below 500W; the fan engages only under sustained full-system stress like rendering workloads.
+850W handles the 9800X3D (120W) and RTX 5070 Ti (320W OC) plus board, RAM, and storage overhead — approximately 500-530W total gaming load — with roughly 40% headroom to the PSU’s rated capacity.
+The Zero RPM fan mode keeps the unit silent during gaming loads below 500W; the fan engages only under sustained full-system stress like rendering workloads.
+The 7-year warranty covers the full expected ownership cycle of this build and extends through any reasonable GPU or CPU upgrade.

 Build Tips